Hotel Hollywood (building): History

-The building has aesthetic, historical and social significance.
+The building has aesthetic, historical, and social significance.
 It is one of only five hotels constructed in the Inter-War Functionalist style in the city during a short period between 1938 and 1942; the others are the Australian (Broadway), the Civic, the Kegroom Tavern, and Sutherlands.
-The hotel is historically 'intact' having had no internal or external alterations of any kind.
-It is heritage listed as part of the Sydney Local Environmental Plan on 14 December 2012.
+The hotel is historically 'intact', having had no internal or external alterations of any kind.
+It is heritage-listed as part of the Sydney Local Environmental Plan on 14 December 2012.

-Once owned by Tooth & Co it was originally called the Nevada.
-The Hotel Hollywood acquired its name in 1940 due to its location to the nearby cinema related industry.
+Once owned by Tooth & Co, it was originally called the Nevada.
+The Hotel Hollywood acquired its name in 1940 due to its location near the cinema-related industry.
 It saw women drinking at its bars as early as 1950.
-It is now most notable for its unpretentious, well worn, interior the spinning mirror ball and actress Doris Goddard.
-Goddard purchased the building in 1978 for $178,000 and remained its publican and proprietress for 42 years, up until her death in July 2019.
+It is now most notable for its unpretentious, well-worn interior, the spinning mirror ball, and actress Doris Goddard.
+Goddard purchased the building in 1978 for $178,000 and remained its publican and proprietress for 42 years, until her death in July 2019.
 In June 2021, the building was purchased by private investment firm Petersen Group for over $9 million.